 Just before the heart transplant surgery, patients will receive general anesthesia (that is, they're temporarily put to sleep).

 A bypass machine is hooked up to the arteries and veins of the heart.
 The machine pumps blood through the patient's lungs and body while the diseased heart is removed and the donor heart is sewn into place.

 Heart transplant surgery usually takes about 4 hours.
 Patients often spend the first days after surgery in the intensive care unit of the hospital.

-What to expect after a heart transplant
+After a heart transplant

 In the hospital